jonhoo/thesquareplanet.com/_posts/2020-03-08-installing-windows-when-all-you-have-is-linux.markdown

 probably just want to get the damn thing working.
 And, like me, you are quite possibly already annoyed at why the simple solutions don't work.

+**If you are not using Linux and just came here because you got the error:**

+> Windows could not prepare the computer to boot into the next phase of installation

+**then just skip straight to step 6**.

 Depending on what you've tried so far, you may be in any one of these
 stages: